Skip to Content

 KK.
 Unauthorized Use — interference or diversion of Utility service including, but not limited to:

-1. bypassing the meter without prior Utility permission (unmetered service that flows through a device connected between the service line and Customer-owned facilities); or
+2. bypassing the meter without prior Utility permission (unmetered service that flows through a device connected between the service line and Customer-owned facilities),

 LL.
 Utility — refers to the Kennebec Water District (KWD)